afair/make_id/README.md

 # MakeId

 MakeID is a ruby library containing data record identifier generators.
+Perhaps it is a library of *identifier patterns*?

 Most databases use a sequential, auto-incrementing number as the primary key.
 For example, in PostgreSQL this is implemented using sequences.